Thomas Cavanagh, Huntington's ex-director of general services, dies at 81

 Cavanagh joined the Suffolk County Police department in 1968.
 He became a homicide detective in 1978 and retired in 1985.
 Cavanagh served on the Kings Park school board between 1987 and 1995 as a trustee and eventually board president.
 From 1992 to 2021 he worked for the Town of Huntington, serving in several positions.

-In addition to his son Ryan, Cavanagh is survived by sons Sean of Kings Park and Erik of Smithtown; stepson Richard Rosenberg of Scarsdale; four siblings and nine grandchildren.
+In addition to his son Ryan, Cavanagh is survived by sons Sean of Kings Park and Erik of Smithtown; stepson Richard Rosenberg of Scarsdale; four siblings, Patricia Kowalski, Irene Katz, and Joseph and Raymond Cavanagh, all of West Palm Beach, and nine grandchildren.

 Friends and family may visit Thursday, Feb.
 9, 2-5 p.m. and 7-9 p.m. at Nolan Funeral Home, 5 Laurel Ave, Northport.
 Funeral Mass Friday 10 a.m. at St. Phillip Neri Church in Northport.
 Interment at St. Philip Neri Cemetery, East Northport.